oncody/civ-board-game-2010/README.md

 * Start of turn abilities
   * Do not include squares blockaded by an enemy army or scout figure
   * Social policy card
+    * Each “Start of Turn” ability on a social policy card can only be used once per turn.
+If a card has two abilities, both can be used once.
   * Great person card (if playing with this optional rule)
   * Wonder card
   * Government